digitalaotearoa/futures/index.md

 While digitising the delivery of services currently provided by the public sector can streamline many things for many people, it can also exacerbate cultural, generational, economic and digital divides.
-It is our hope that through exploring both optimistic and pessimistic futures we can understand both the challenges and opportunities present immediately and deep into the future.
+It is our hope that through exploring possible futures we can understand both the challenges and opportunities present immediately and deep into the future.